 The full-screen presentation view designed for walking through the Report during your TSM meeting.
 Parts are displayed one at a time, like slides.
 This mode is optimized for screen-sharing or in-person presentations.

-Choosing which modes to enable per part: When configuring any part, you'll see checkboxes for Build, Display, and Presentation Mode.
-This lets you have parts that only appear in certain contexts, for example, an internal notes text part that's visible in Build Mode but hidden from clients.
+Choosing which modes to enable per Part: When configuring any Part, you'll see checkboxes for Build, Display, and Presentation Mode.
+This lets you have Parts that only appear in certain contexts, for example, an internal notes Text Part that's visible in Build Mode but hidden from clients.

 Applying changes across Reports

-When you configure parts and settings at the template level, changes apply to all new Reports automatically.
+When you configure Parts and settings at the template level, changes apply to all new Reports automatically.
 For existing draft Reports, you have two options:

 Apply to all drafts

 From the template: Click Apply Changes to All Drafts.
 This pushes your current template settings to every open draft Report using this template.
 This is useful when you've refined your layout and want consistency across all clients.
-Just keep in mind if you have customized client-specific parts, these will be overwritten.

 Note: This can take a few minutes to run if you have many draft Reports.